blender/blender/doc/python_api/rst/info_best_practice.rst

 >>> some_list_func(vec)

-Also note that passing a sliced list makes a copy of the list in python memory
+Also note that passing a sliced list makes a copy of the list in python memory.

 >>> foobar(my_list[:])